 Can I use bulk sage for medicinal purposes?

 Yes, sage is commonly used in herbal teas and tinctures.
-However, consult a healthcare provider before using sage for therapeutic reasons, especially in large doses or during pregnancy.
+According to the National Institutes of Health (NIH), consult a healthcare provider before using sage for therapeutic reasons, especially in large doses or during pregnancy.

 Is fresh sage better than bulk dried sage?